billpereira/ansible-zowe-upgrade/README.md

 #### zowe_upgrade.yml
 <img src='imgs/playbook.png' />

-The playbook wraps everything, taking our variables, we are going to split the tasks in 4 groups.
+The playbook wraps everything, the tasks, our variables.
+We are going to split the tasks in 4 groups.

 First we are going to verify if the ptfs we want install are already on our SMPE, if so there is no reason to continue.